speakeztech/mlir-tutorial/docs/tutorials/10-dialect-conversion.md

 **1. Ordered Processing**
 The framework "lowers ops in a certain sorted order, converting the types as they go, and giving the op converters access to both the original types of each op as well as what the in-progress converted types look like."

-You don't manually sequence rewrites—the framework manages dependencies.
+You don't manually sequence rewrites, the framework manages dependencies.

 **2. Type Materialization**
 When type conflicts arise, the framework can "insert new intermediate ops that resolve type conflicts" through materializer hooks.